Writing to Your Donor’s Family

 Unfortunately, there is no guarantee that you will receive a response from your donor family.

 Just as writing to your donor family is a deeply personal decision, so is the donor family’s decision about whether or not they write to their loved one’s recipients.
 Some donor families have said that writing about their loved one and their decision to donate helps them in their grief journey.
-Other families may not be ready to write to their loved one’s recipients.
+Other families may not be ready to write or respond to their loved one’s recipients.

 Donor families have shared that donation is often the only positive to come from the death of their loved one.
-Your card or letter reaffirms to them that donation saves lives and that their gift was truly appreciated.
+Your card or letter reaffirms to them that donation saves lives and that their loved one’s gift was truly appreciated.